zedsdeee/CarHacking/docs/Stage1.md

 ## 2. CAN

 CAN bus stands for **Controller Area Network bus**, and it’s basically a communication system for vehicles and other embedded systems.
+The most common, high reliability, up to 1 Mbps.

 ### Why Bus topology?